 When we look at taxes as a share of income, the ideas of regressivity and progressivity become clearer.
 The “Backward State of Taxes” bar chart illustrates what percentage of their income non-elderly New Mexicans pay in taxes.
-The chart is organized by income levels, from the lowest 20 percent to the highest 1 percent, in order to show how the impact of taxes varies depending on one’s income.
+The chart is organized by income levels, from the lowest 20% to the highest 1%, in order to show how the impact of taxes varies depending on one’s income.

-The yellow bars show the total share of income paid in state and local taxes.
+The gold bars show the total share of income paid in state and local taxes.
 The bars decrease as income increases – meaning the overall system is regressive.
-The colored bars within the light orange bars show how each individual tax contributes to the overall rate.
-As the blue bars indicate, sales and excise taxes are the most regressive – hitting the lowest 20 percent the hardest.
-The same is true for property taxes (the orange bars).
-People often assume that property taxes are only paid by homeowners, but the cost of property taxes – along with the costs of upkeep, insurance, and the interest paid on a mortgage – is passed along to renters.
+This is primarily because sales and excise taxes (blue bars) eat up a larger share of the income for those in the bottom brackets.
+The same is true for property taxes (orange bars).
+People often assume that property taxes are only paid by homeowners, but the cost of property taxes – along with the costs of upkeep, insurance, and the interest paid on a mortgage – is generally passed along to renters.
 (In contrast, the tax deductions for some of these expenses that are paid by the renter go to the landowner, thereby decreasing their tax bill.)

-The opposite trend can be observed for income taxes (the green bars) because these taxes are progressive.
+State income taxes (green bars) are the only progressive part of the state and local tax systems.
 As the amount earned increases, the percentage paid to income taxes also increases.
-Several refundable income tax credits are available for many New Mexicans whose earnings put them in the lowest two income brackets.
-This is why the green bars for the lowest 40 percent dip below the 0 percent line.
+Several refundable income tax credits are available for many New Mexicans whose earnings put them in the lowest income brackets.
+That is why the green lines for the bottom 40% dip below the 0% line.
 For families who owe income taxes, the credits reduce their overall tax bill.
 For families who do not owe taxes, or if the tax credit amount is greater than what they owe in taxes, the credits refund money they’ve already spent (for example, on child care).

-Even with these refundable tax credits, income earners in the lowest 20 percent pay nearly 11 percent of their income in state and local taxes, while the top 1 percent pays just 6 percent – meaning the total tax rate paid by the poorest New Mexicans is nearly double the tax rate paid by the richest.
+Even with these refundable tax credits, however, income earners in the lowest 20% pay nearly 10% of their income in state and local taxes, while the top 1% pays less than 7%.

 Regressive Taxes – Those with lower incomes pay a higher percentage of their income in tax than do those with higher incomes.